Acorns investment app can help you save small amounts of money.

 - No tax-loss harvesting

-In addition to rounding up your purchases, you can also earn cash rewards from online purchases or transfer cash from a linked bank account.
+In addition to rounding up your purchases, you can also earn cash rewards from online purchases or transfer cash from a linked bank account to your Acorns invest bank account.

 While the main reason to join Acorns is to invest and earn passive income, you can also open a checking account that gives you access to over 55,000 fee-free ATMs.

-- You must be at least 18 years old and a US resident to join Acorns.
+- You must be at least 18 years old and a US resident to get an Acorns invest account.

-- Parents can also open custodial accounts for their children under age 18.
+- Parents can also open accounts for their children under age 18.

-It’s possible to open these investment accounts with Acorns:
+It’s possible to open these investment accounts to start investing with Acorns:

 - Individual taxable account